tdlan80/NEON-community-forecast/00_data-product-info.md

     * Temporal gaps in data/bouts
         * Traps not collected in 12-14 day interval: this is very uncommon; for the entire history of pitfall trap set-up, the missing data represents <1% of             the traps.
 This within-bout trap collection gaps mostly come from two domains.
         * Domain 10: trapping can be truncated mid-season
-        * Domain 12: if $\geq$ 5 instances of trap predation are observed within a single collection bout $\rightarrow$ site-wide temporary trap closures for two bouts (28              days)
+        * Domain 12: if &lt; 5 instances of trap predation are observed within a single collection bout &rarr; site-wide temporary trap closures for two bouts (28              days)
         * Trap damage: this is slightly high: ~6% across all sites
 * The IDs by parataxonomists have non-carabid taxa ergo `bet_parataxonomistID` contains non-carabid families incorrectly IDed as carabids although all non-carabids should have been sorted out as bycatch by sorting technicians; i.e., expert taxonomists have identified non-carabid families in `bet_expertTaxonomistIDProcessed`.
 * Species-level match between parataxonomists and expert taxonomists: ~90%.
 Across all sites, for sample subset sent to experts, the parataxonomists have IDed over 90% of beetles correctly to the species level when matched with expert ID.